a6b8/rss-merge-service/README.md

 - Over 600 Inputsources get imported over 2 .opml files.
 - The headline from every inputsources has the same structure

-*Headline*
+*Headlines:*

-Every Source merges into the same hadline structure.
+- Every Source merges into the same hadline structure.
 This makes content mixable, an easier to read.

 - Structure example

-⋅⋅⋅▫️ LEX FRIDMAN | Most Research In Deep Learning Is A Total Waste Of Time - Jeremy Howard | Ai Podcast Clips ⋅⋅⋅Content-Symbol CHANNEL_NAME | Titleized-Content-Name-Without-Emojis
+⋅⋅⋅▫️ LEX FRIDMAN | Most Research In Deep Learning Is A Total Waste Of Time - Jeremy Howard | Ai Podcast Clips

+⋅⋅⋅Content-Symbol CHANNEL_NAME | Titleized-Content-Name-Without-Emojis